Shubham080997/Taxi_Surge_Pricing/README.md

 right cabs with the right customers quickly and efficiently.
 ● Trip_ID: ID for TRIP

 ● Trip_Distance: The distance for the
 trip requested by the customer

 ● TypeofCab: Category of the cab requested by the customer

 ● CustomerSinceMonths: Customer
 using cab services since n months; 0 month means the current month

 ● LifeStyleIndex: Proprietary index created by Sigma Cabs showing the lifestyle of the customer based on their behaviour

 ● ConfidenceLifeStyle_Index:
 Category showing confidence on the index mentioned above
-Destination_Type: Sigma Cabs
-divides any destination into one of the 14 categories.

 ● Customer_Rating: Average of
 lifetime ratings of the customer till date CancellationLast1Month:
 Number of trips cancelled by the customer in last 1 month

 ● Var1, Var2 and Var3: Continuous
 variables masked by the company.
 Can be used for modelling purposes

 ● Gender: Gender of the customer

 ● SurgePricingType: Target (can be of
 3 types) - DV